 Just stay on message.

-You know, just shut it basically just shut up.
+You know, just shut it.

-Tell you go tell Trump to shut up for us.
+You go tell Trump to shut up for us.

-He but I do think he has been showing a lot of message discipline, and it's now showing up in the polls.
+But I do think he has been showing a lot of message discipline, and it's now showing up in the polls.

-Anyway, so yeah, I do believe John McLaughlin who was on earlier is right.
+Anyway, so yeah, I do believe John McLaughlin, who was on earlier, is right.

 I think these national polls, you know, state polls tend to lag national polls, but I do think that they are indicative of a major swing that has taken place.

-You know, Clinton's staying on message, the wealthiest are going to have to start paying.
+The wealthiest are going to have to start paying.

-Uh okay, well, the wealthiest top ten percent pay seventy-five percent of the bill now.
+Okay, well, the wealthiest top 10% pay 75% of the bill now.

 Who's she talking about?